Frank Solich

-Frank Thomas Solich (born September 8, 1944) is a former American football coach and former player.
+Frank Thomas Solich (born September 8, 1944) is a former American college football coach and former player.
 He is the former head coach at Ohio University, a position he held from 2005 until 2021.
 From 1998 to 2003, Solich served as the head coach at the University of Nebraska–Lincoln, where he also played fullback under Bob Devaney in the mid-1960s.

 Early life and playing career

 Solich grew up in Cleveland, Ohio, and graduated from Holy Name High School in 1962, where he earned all-state, All-America, and all-scholastic honors.

 He scored 104 points in high school but was being overlooked due his height, 5'7", and weight, 153 lbs.
 When he got to his college weigh-in he got his trainer to tape eight-pound weights under his shorts.
 He made weight at 162 lbs.
 He was a part of Bob Devaney’s first recruiting class at Nebraska, and became a standout for the Huskers in the mid-1960s, where he earned the nickname "Fearless Frankie".
 An All-Big Eight fullback and co-captain of the Huskers’ 1965 team, his playing career earned him induction into the Nebraska Football Hall of Fame in 1992.
 In Nebraska's 27–17 win over Air Force in 1965, he ran for 204 yards on 17 carries, becoming the first Husker to run for 200 yards in a game, and subsequently the first Husker to be featured on the cover of Sports Illustrated.